 YouTube is arguably the leading video streaming platform in the world today.
 With a reach of 2 billion users every month, it is one of the strongest avenues for music promotion, and has been the starting point for many success stories.
 Not only is it great for promotion, it can also provide a steady source of income for artists.
 Whether you are a multi-platinum selling artist or have a few releases to your name, it is possible to generate a revenue stream through YouTube.
-In this article, I will take you through how to make money on YouTube in 2020, both directly and indirectly.
+Let’s take a look at how to make money on YouTube.

 YouTube’s Partner Program allows creators to monetise the content on their channels by mainly showing ads to generate revenue.
 The program also comes with some additional features to help YouTube channel owners make money.

 Once you meet these requirements, you can apply to join the program.
 After being accepted into the program, you can explore new features on your channel to generate an income from.

 YouTube runs ads on your videos to be seen by people watching your content, and through this, you earn a percentage of the revenue generated by the ads.
 The more people the ads reach, the more you are likely to earn.

 It is important to note that you should own commercial rights to all the audio and video content you choose to monetise on your channel.
 YouTube also offers some guidelines on advertiser-friendly content that you need to adhere to so that they can run ads on your videos.

 One major advantage of joining the YouTube Partner Program as an artist is it allows you to potentially generate revenue from all the content you upload to YouTube.

 YouTube also has a list of supported merch retailers that can be linked to your channel.
 When enabled, a shelf appears below your videos displaying your merchandise with a link directing to the purchase site.

 Once the merchandising feature is enabled, you can add links to your website, music in select online stores (such as Google Play and iTunes) and official artist merchandise directly on your YouTube videos.
 You can add them as cards and end cards on your videos.